4650 Reasonable Accommodations (Disabled Employees)

 These guidelines are intended to provide guidance to both the college and the individual in a case where reasonable accommodation is potentially indicated.

-In addition to use of these guidelines, employees are encouraged to contact the State Human Rights Commission for guidance pertaining to any reasonable accommodation issues or questions.
+These guidelines are to be used in accordance with the rules pertaining to reasonable accommodation outlined in Washington State Human Rights Commission also provides guidance pertaining to any reasonable accommodation issues or questions.

 Responsibilities